Apply for Financial Aid

 - Once you submit the PFAA, you'll be able to upload tax documents.
 The required document can be uploaded one time in the appropriate document type field.
 If needed, you can use the "other" field for an additional upload.

-- The tax return upload should include the Form 1040 federal income tax return, all schedules, and W-2 statements.
+- The tax return upload should include the Form 1040 federal income tax return, all schedules, W-2 statements, and schedule K-1s, if applicable.

 - If your parent(s) do not file a U.S. tax return, you must submit an additional document in its place.